b-gun/SimplyFurther/README.md

 to have the book completly finished by the end of this year!
 I've put an update log below so you can have a brief overview of the changes I have made over the course of writing the book.

+Lastly, the editor I've used to write SimplyFurther in is Gummi (For Windows).
+It's said to be 'unstable', but I quite like the features it offers me, especially how the document updates in real time every time I make an edit to the code.
+However, if you know of a better editor which will suit my needs (hopefully something with better image support), please let me know!

 *************
 Update Log
 0.1.
 Initial Code has been uploaded.
 Also contains images which are placeholders for the images I want